 Scenario A (Ad-hoc approach): Withdraws $200,000 annually from corporation as dividends.
 Pays approximately $60,000 in tax, leaving $140,000 after-tax.
 Depletes corporate wealth faster, may face higher tax in later years.

 Scenario B (Coordinated approach): Withdraws $50,000 from TFSA (tax-free), $50,000 from RRSP (taxed at lower bracket), and $100,000 from corporation (optimized timing).
 Pays approximately $35,000 in tax, leaving $165,000 after-tax.
-Preserves corporate wealth longer, maintains flexibility for estate planning.
+Preserves corporate wealth longer, maintains flexibility for estate strategies.

 Decision Checklist

-Consider retirement planning coordination if:
+Consider retirement strategy coordination if:

 • You're within 10-15 years of retirement and haven't designed a withdrawal strategy